-I've written Christian books for children.
+These Christian books for children were written by me as a means of ministry to young children.
 These small paperbacks are the perfect size for little hands.
 Stories that inspire children to seek the Lord in prayer, and encourage young readers in Christian living.

 "A Home For Mylee" is a story about a dog who is taught to pray and with faith believing has those prayers answered.
 It's available in both English and Spanish versions.